How to Select a Competent Cultural Diversity Professional

 Wouldn’t it be better to learn from expert cultural diversity professionals who have made all of the mistakes and eager to help you avoid them?

-The core responsibilities of the certified diversity executive include Transformational leadership techniques, training and facilitation skills, assessment, organizational development, and basic human resource management competence.
+The core responsibilities of the certified diversity executive include leadership, training and facilitation skills, assessment, organizational development, internal consultant, and partnering with human resource managers.
 While knowledge of cultural diversity best practices is important, diversity certification goes beyond an understanding of how to implement these popular solutions.

-Diversity certification trains the competence needed to apply organizational change principles to identify inclusion gaps and develop a diversity education plan to close the performance gaps.
+Diversity certification develops the competence needed to apply organizational change techniques to identify inclusion gaps and develop a diversity education plan to close the performance gaps.
 Cultural diversity and inclusion strategy serves as a foundation from which the certified diversity professional creates strategic alignment, identifies needs, develops and delivers solutions and evaluates performance.

 What Are the Different Types of Diversity Certification Credentials?